rhc-facanono/MaxMSP-MCP-Server/README.md

 ### Understand

 ![img](./assets/understand.gif)
-(Acknowledgement: the patch being explained is downloaded from [here](https://github.com/jeffThompson/MaxMSP_TeachingSketches/blob/master/02_MSP/07%20Ring%20Modulation.maxpat).
-Text comments in the original file are deleted.)
+Acknowledgement: the patch being explained is downloaded from [here](https://github.com/jeffThompson/MaxMSP_TeachingSketches/blob/master/02_MSP/07%20Ring%20Modulation.maxpat).
+Text comments in the original file are deleted.

 ### Generate

 ![img](./assets/generate.gif)
+Check out the [full video](https://www.youtube.com/watch?v=Ns89YuE5-to) where you can listen to the synthesised sounds.

+The LLM agent has access to the official documentation for each object, which helps in retrieving and explaining unfamiliar objects, debugging, and verifying their own actions.

 ## Installation